Kay-Westerhof/esp8266_p1meter_manualwifi/README.md

 # esp8266_p1meter

-Software for the ESP2866 that sends P1 smart meter data to an mqtt broker (with OTA firmware updates)
+Software for the ESP2866 that sends P1 smart meter data to an mqtt broker (with OTA firmware updates).
+Only use this fork if you need the ability to make the ESP use one specific access point, otherwise use the [original](https://github.com/daniel-jong/esp8266_p1meter).

 ## Setup wifi settings
 To specify which access point you want to use, change the bssid in settings.h to the bssid of your access point.
 Make sure USE_SPECIFIC_BSSID is set to true, otherwise the setting will not have any effect.